 Since the problem was me, the power to do something was also in me!
 I saw the problem as having two dimensions: First, at the level of my job and my day-to-day activities, I needed to change my attitude and become more positive.

 But there was also a deeper dimension.
 I was a Christian, convinced of the power of God to work in my life.
 Yet I sure wasn’t living that conviction out.
-If I really thought that “all things work together for good for those that love the Lord,” than my attitude and behavior was not reflecting that.
+If I really thought that “all things work together for good for those that love the Lord,” then my attitude and behavior were not reflecting that.
 I needed an adjustment in my spiritual life.

 So, I decided to attack the problem (me) on both levels.
 If I could do away with my bitterness and negativity, I could be more effective.
 I needed to stop thinking so negatively and to change my attitude.
 From the spiritual point of view, if I could strengthen my relationship with God, and somehow channel some of His power into my attitude and my job, I could impact my thoughts, my attitude, and my results.